MarcelWaldvogel/website/README.md

-# KIProtect Documentation
+# Zilp-Zalp Website

-These files are used to build the documentation at https://kiprotect.com/docs.
+These files are used to build the website at https://zilpzalp.eu.

 ## Setting up the environment